mveous/blockive-premium-addon-for-block/readme.txt

 = How do I create custom single post templates? =
 Go to Blockive > Templates in your WordPress admin dashboard, create a new template, set your display conditions, and build the layout using the Template Blocks.

+= What does Blockive Pro add over this free version? = Blockive Pro adds Mega Menu, Menu, and Loop Grid blocks; Header, Footer, Archive, Search, 404, and Popup templates (this free version only builds Single post/page templates); 17 WooCommerce and 9 Events template blocks; Dynamic Tags; and premium support.
+Blockive Pro is standalone and doesn't require this free plugin.

 == Screenshots ==